Table of Contents

 5. The Most Common Situations

 An Assignment of Partnership Interest is usually just one of several legal documents needed during the sale process.
-A Confidentiality Agreement plus a Purchase and Sale Agreement are also used to complete the transaction.
+A Confidentiality Agreement plus a Purchase Order are also used to complete the transaction.

 Here are just a few of the situations when this document is commonly used: